Concepts

 Mirror groups

 Collections of mirror facets at the same optical stage.
 A single-mirror telescope has one group (the primary).
 A Cassegrain has two groups (primary and secondary).
+Each facet in a group has:

-• Position: [x, y, z] center location
+• Position: [x, y, z] centre location

-• Orientation: [rx, ry, rz] Euler angles (degrees)
+• Orientation: [rx, ry, rz] Euler angles (degrees), applied as Rz @ Ry @ Rx

-• Aperture: Shape and size (circular, hexagonal)
+• Aperture: shape and size (circular, hexagonal)

-• Surface: Curvature, conic constant, aspheric terms
+• Surface: curvature, conic constant, aspheric terms

 Obstructions